TwoSevenOneT/TwoSevenOneThree/README.md

 # 👋 Hi there, I'm 2x7EQ13!

 I'm a passionate C/C++ programmer with a keen interest in cybersecurity, particularly in monitoring Ransomware gangs and Cybercrime Syndicates.
-My name, "2x7EQ13," is inspired by a classic Vietnamese joke, "Hai bảy mười ba," which humorously plays with numbers.

 ## 🛠️ Skills